When you are 31 weeks pregnant, your baby is growing and growing and is now about the same length as from your elbow to your fingertip.

 It is time to start preparing for giving birth.
 A common worry among pregnant women is how they are going to cope with labor pain.
 In addition to various pain relief methods, understanding what the labor pain is really about, may help to mitigate your worries.

 Your Baby’s DevelopmentThe fetal age of your baby is now 29 weeks.
-Your baby now measures around 3.3 pounds - that’s around four navel oranges.
-The length would now be measuring 18 inches, similar to the distance between your finger tip and your elbow.
+Your baby now measures around 3.3 pounds (1.5 kg) – that’s around four navel oranges.
+The length would now be measuring over 16 inches (40.6 cm), similar to the distance between your fingertip and your elbow.

 Additional developments are the ability to turn the head from side to side.